jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_templates.md

 {% endfor %}
 </ul>

-To apply the template configuration to Spotlight connections, see **Apply configuration to…**

-## How to create a template

-1. Open the Spotlight Configure page specific to the template you want to create (for example **Configure \| Alarms**).
 2. Select a template or connection that will be the basis of the new template.
 3. Click **Save as Template** to open the **Save to Template dialog**.
 You have now created a new template based on the configuration of the selected connection or template.